 - Having a procedure in place for ICT security incidents, e.g. an ICT system breach, suspected malware infection, suspected theft of authentication data to the BGK system, etc.

-Basic rules for safe use of the BGK systems that you, and BGK systems Users authorised by you, must observe have been presented below.
+Basic rules for the safe use of BGK systems applicable to You and BGK systems users authorized by You:

 - Sign in to the BGK system only from work/company computers.